Singapore Tourism Board

 Chen said he was looking forward to speaking at this year’s SIAW, where he intends to share his expertise in controlled environment agriculture.
 With the overarching theme of “Innovating for Sustainable Food Production in Asia”, the 2023 edition is set to usher in an exciting new era of agri-food breakthroughs.

-Why is Singapore a leading hub for events?
+Discover why Singapore is a leading hub for business events

 Stay Connected